Proactively identify food fraud and streamline VACCP compliance in your company with digital checklists.

 There are control points among the three that overlap, but the intention or goal is unique to each of them:

 HACCP - stands for Hazard Analysis Critical Control Point and aims to identify and reduce hazards during food production and to ensure that the product can be consumed safely.
+This is a classic hazard analysis with a subsequent risk-based control.

 TACCP - stands for Threat Assessment Critical Control Point and aims to protect food products from deliberate contamination with the intention of causing harm.
+In this process, a vulnerability analysis is used to identify critical control points.

 VACCP - tries to identify and control weak points in the food supply chain that may be susceptible to food fraud.
+The applied method is also a vulnerability analysis.